McInnes – the end of an era

 First employed by Porterfield as a coach as Porterfield was fishing to see if he was going to get sacked, Smith inherited Sir Alex Ferguson’s team, (via Porterfield), that included Willie Miller, McLeish, McKimmie, Robertson, Grant, Connor, Bett, Simpson and Charlie Nicholas.
 Booth and Jess waiting on their chance in the reserves.
 There was also millions to spend (the Ferguson legacy cash), and Smith spent it alright, and the wage difference between The Old Firm and Aberdeen was nothing like what it is now.
 That is not in any way comparable to what McInnes inherited or had to work with, and if you disagree, with the greatest respect, you are just wrong!
 (I will not let that careerist old fraud write his own fucking history and go down as some sort of legend, and if Alex Smith is your hero or that was an important part of your childhood you should be thanking me for burning your misremembered memories to the ground.
 You’re welcome).

 Today should be all about McInnes. (as if someone else moved in onto Smith!)
 It was time for McInnes to go, and it was largely brilliant.
 I genuinely didn’t think our club could be revived, without wishing to be overdramatic, it was so close to death when he took over.
-Yes, the last couple of seasons have been shit.

-Lets see what the future holds for us.
+Let’s see what the future holds for us.
 Do the Aberdeen directors have the vision of Chris Anderson and Dick Donald.
 Could start by naming the South Stand after Chris Anderson.
 It’s about time.

 One last thing I noticed on McInnes recently, when we won the League Cup, any photos of McInnes with the cup, he is holding it Willie Miller style!
 Arms out.
 Google it.
 He knew what he was doing.
 When he said he loved our club, I think he really meant it!